-Joseph is CEO-President, and Provost at Pacifica.
+Joseph is CEO-President at Pacifica.
 He is also past President of the International Association for Analytical Psychology; he has served as the U.S. Editor for the Journal of Analytical Psychology and is on the Editorial Boards of the Journal of Analytical Psychology, The Jung Journal: Culture and Psyche, and Israel Annual of Psychoanalytic Theory, Research and Practice.

 Patricia is founder and director of Capacitar International, a projectin multicultural wellness education that focuses on personal and societal healing and transformation.
 For 23 years, Pat has worked with thousands of grassroots and professionals throughout 35 countries in the Americas, Europe, Africa, Asia and the Middle East, utilizing a popular education approach to trauma healing in areas affected by poverty, disasters, and domestic and political violence.

 Linda is a Jungian analyst who was in private practice in Boston, Massachusettes and in Providence, Rhode Island for more than 30 years.
 Currently, she practices in California and teaches at Pacifica Graduate Institute.
 She is a graduate of Georgetown and Yale universities and has been in practice for close to 40 years seeing children, adolescents and adults.

 Marybeth is a nationally-recognized leader in the work to end interpersonal and community-based violence.
 She has worked for over thirty years toward the prevention and intervention of sexual assault, domestic violence, child abuse, and stalking through policy and services.